tbalza/kubernetes-cicd-zt/README.md

 - kibana.yourdomain.com
 - grafana.yourdomain.com

-The dynamically generated passwords will be available via the SSM Parameter Store console in AWS.
+The dynamically generated passwords to access each service will be available via the SSM Parameter Store console in AWS.

 ## Remove Resources